Multiplier Spectra and the Moduli Space of Degree 3 Morphisms on P1: Multipliers and Fixed Points

 \section{Multipliers and Fixed Points}

-McMullen's theorem tells us that there are only finitely many maps with a given set of multiplier spectra.
-An interesting question would be to determine what information is necessary to specify a map uniquely in $M_d$.
-In the case of distinct fixed points, the following theorem shows that specifying the fixed points is enough. \begin{thm} If $\phi$ has distinct fixed points, then the following correspondence is 1-to-1:
+McMullen's theorem tells us that there are only finitely many conjugacy classes with a given set of multiplier spectra.
+An interesting question would be to determine what information is necessary to specify a class uniquely in $M_d$.
+In the case of distinct fixed points, we prove Theorem \ref{thm_3}.